over2sd/gui-with-gio-corrections/egg_timer/10_input_boiltime.md

 Finally, a trick to link the `progress` and `boilDuration`.
 If a boil is, for example 20% done and the user enters a new time of 10 seconds, it's fair to assume the user wants 10 more seconds, not only 8.
 So we scale it up to 12.5 by dividing by `(1-progress)`.

-Other solutions exist, like rescaling the progressbar, but adjusting the `progress` state variable.
+Other solutions exist, like rescaling the progressbar, or adjusting the `progress` state variable.
 For simplicity we skip that step here, but just be mindful in your application how state variables might be logically related.

 ### 4. Laying it all out